danwing/settle-requirements/draft-wing-requirements-https-local-domains.md

 > Discuss: the above requirement needs to be re-written.

-1. SHOULD support key rotation (even if via 301 redirect) — Q: is it acceptable to state to be lost here?
-Note: likely can’t do 301 if doing TLS (HTTPS).
+1. SHOULD support key rotation (even if via 301 redirect)

+* Q: is it acceptable to state to be lost here?
+Note: likely cannot do 301 if doing TLS (HTTPS).
 Is this suggestion to start HTTP and upgrade to HTTPS?
 Could be useful for HTTPS but redirect unavailable for IPP, SMB, DoH.

 > Discuss: the above requirement needs to be re-written.